publiclab/webjack-firmata/README.md

 Try it out in this live demo: https://publiclab.github.io/webjack-firmata/example/

 __Note:__ WebJack is not stable yet, and WebJackPort is neither.
 You may have to reload the demo site several times until you get an output in the 'Log' section.
-Analog readings also do not work yet.

 ## Install
 ```